oprince/JBFullStack29/Ex/2021-12-23/README.md

 # JBFullStack29

-# Ex 6: mouse events
+# Ex 6: Draw lines

-Draw lines on canvas:

 - Add “draw colored bars” button that will paint the following on the canvas
 - Use a loop that will calculate the bar coordinates, direction (vertical or horizontal) and color.